The Authenticity of the Oral Torah

 (21) Baruch the Prophet

-(22) Ezra the Scribe, whose court included the Prophets Haggai, Zechariah, Malachi and Daniel, as well as Hananiah, Mishael, Azariah, Nehemia, Mordechai, Zerubavel and Shimon the Righteous
+(22) Ezra the Scribe, whose court included the Prophets Haggai, Zechariah, Malachi and Daniel.
+It also included Hananiah, Mishael, Azariah, Nehemia, Mordechai, Zerubavel and Shimon the Righteous

 (23) Shimon the Righteous, High Priest and Sage

-(24-34) The main receivers of the Oral Torah in the following eleven generations are listed, for example, by Maimonides in his “Introduction to the Mishneh Torah.”
+(24-34) Maimonides lists the main receivers of the Oral Torah in these generations in his “Introduction to the Mishneh Torah.”

-(36-39) In the 36th generation, Rabbi Yohanan wrote down the Jerusalem Talmud in the Land of Israel about three hundred years after the destruction of the Second Temple.
+(36-39) In the 36th generation, Rabbi Yohanan wrote down the Jerusalem Talmud in the Land of Israel.
+That was about three hundred years after the destruction of the Second Temple.
 In the 39th generation, the sage Rav Ashe wrote down the Babylonian Talmud.

 1. “The Key to Chassidus,” by Bezalel Malamud (free to download).